 This fascinating explanation of how the human brain works, with its two primary modes of thinking and making decisions: rapid and slow, is a 2011 blockbuster by Nobel Laureate Kahneman.
 What are the differences between them?
 Is one of them superior to the other?
 Kahneman is interested in learning more about this.

 In the book, Kahneman claims that two processes are responsible for our decision-making: System 1 and System 2.
 “System 1 is fast, intuitive, and emotional; System 2 is slower, more deliberative, and more logical.”
 According to him, there is a constant interplay between these two systems of thinking.
 For example, if you are in a room and someone shouts “Fire!”, you are likely to act immediately, without any reasoning; his System 1 triggered by the word “Fire!”, has taken over, and your System 2 hasn’t had enough time to slow things down.
 You jump out of the room.

 2. Yuval Noah Harari’s Sapiens: A Brief History Of Humankind

-Harari’s work digs into the evolution of the human species, from the period when Homo Sapiens shared the world with others to the modern human and beyond, in a highly engaging examination of human history.
-It follows the three principal revolutions that changed the path of human history and how our minds and civilizations evolved as a result of them.
+Harari’s work digs into the evolution of the human species, from the period when Homo sapiens shared the world with others to the modern human and beyond, in a highly engaging examination of human history.
+It follows the three principal revolutions that changed the course of human history and how our minds and civilizations evolved as a result of them.

 3. Ted Talk With Richard Wolk: The Myth Of Manufacturing.